|

 Accreditation

-The WSU PA Program has not yet been accredited.
-WSU has applied for Accreditation-Provisional from the Accreditation Review Commission on Education for the Physician Assistant (ARC-PA).
-The WSU PA Program anticipates matriculating its first class in January 2023 pending achieving Accreditation-Provisional status at the September 2022 ARC-PA meeting.
-Accreditation-Provisional is an accreditation status granted when the plans and resource allocation, if fully implemented as planned, of a proposed program that has not yet enrolled students appear to demonstrate the program’s ability to meet the ARC-PA Standards or when a program holding accreditation-provisional status appears to demonstrate continued progress in complying with the Standards as it prepares for the graduation of the first class (cohort) of students.
-If the WSU PA Program is not granted by the ARC-PA, the WSU PA Program will not commence in January 2023 as planned.
-Weber State University will not be responsible for refunding fees/expenses by applicants during the application and/or interview process (e.g., CASPA fees, travel to/from interviews, etc.).
+Accreditation statement - The ARC-PA has granted Accreditation-Provisional status to the Weber State University Physician Assistant Program sponsored by Weber State University.
+Accreditation-Provisional is an accreditation status granted when the plans and resource allocation, if fully implemented as planned, of a proposed program that has not yet enrolled students appear to demonstrate the program’s ability to meet the ARC-PA Standards or when a program holding Accreditation-Provisional status appears to demonstrate continued progress in complying with the Standards as it prepares for the graduation of the first class (cohort) of students.
+Accreditation-Provisional does not ensure any subsequent accreditation status.
+It is limited to no more than five years from matriculation of the first class.

 Advisement